 The objective of the Truth and Reconciliation Response Projects (TRRP) website is to generate and share creative and research-based solutions to immediate societal challenges and to develop opportunities for Indigenous and non-Indigenous scholars, artists and researchers across disciplines to meet and collaborate.
-In response to the Truth and Reconciliation Commissions’s (TRC) Calls to Action, TRRP will promote and implement Indigenous knowledges in meaningful, sustainable, and substantive ways and thus activate, in material practices, truth and reconciliation.
+In response to the Truth and Reconciliation Commission's reports and calls to action, TRRP will promote and implement Indigenous knowledges in meaningful, sustainable, and substantive ways and thus activate, in material practices, truth and reconciliation.

-The TRC's Calls to Action provide the projects' platform to:
+The TRC Calls to Action provide the platform for our projects to:

 - mobilize debate and discussion,

 - create spaces to share knowledges and research,

 - access resources of new and renewed disciplines, methodologies, and practices,

 - acknowledge the heterogeneity of Indigenous peoples and pedagogies,